sara-nl/clouddocs/knmi-20191119/index.markdown

 The hands-on tutorial consists of three parts:

   * Parts *A & B* provide exercises for you to grasp the `basic` concepts on how to operate in the HPC Cloud environment.
-  * Partc *C* helps rounding off a few recommendations.
+  * Part *C* helps rounding off a few recommendations.

   * [Part A](partA)
   * [Part B](partB)